Dynatrace/AWSDevOpsTutorial/README.md

 If you browse to your Dynatrace Web UI and then select Transaction & Services you will see the two detected services with their correct names and also the environment they run in (Staging or Production)
 ![](./images/createstack_dynatrace1.png)

-Lets click on the Staging Service and explore what Dynatrace sees within that service:
+Lets click on the Service in Staging and explore what Dynatrace sees within that service:
 ![](./images/createstack_dynatrace2.png)

-The longer you run your application and services the more historical data we have.
-But we already see Response Time, Failure Rate, Throughput.
-We see where the Node.js service runs on and we also get all the deployment information from the AWS CodePipeline.
+You will notice that the service has our DeploymentGroup:Staging tag applied.
+That came in through the rule we defined earlier.
+The name "Staging" comes from an environment variable that is applied to the underlying process.
+We also start seeing performance metrics such as Response Time, Failure Rate, Throughput, CPU.
+The longer our service runs the more data we get.
+Also check out the events section.
+If you expand it you will find the deployment information from our AWS CodePipeline.
+This information comes in from a Lambda function that gets called.
+It is the function that failed in the beginning because the tags were not yet applied.
+Hope all this now makes sense :-)

 If you want to learn more about how to explore this data from here, e.g: see down to method level, exceptions, ... then check out our YouTube Dynatrace Performance Clinic on [Basic Diagnositcs with Dynatrace](https://www.youtube.com/watch?v=OEGk4JN9wDg&list=PLqt2rd0eew1YFx9m8dBFSiGYSBcDuWG38&index=2&t=810s)

 ## 2. Lets run another CodePipeline